Build it and they will come.

 Pilots for PILOTs

 But we digress.
-We have not seen or heard any data or research presented by EDGE to suggest that building more apartments will suddenly turn our community into a hot spot for millennials.
+We have not seen or heard any data or research presented by EDGE or Memphis Mayor Jim Strickland as he so energetically advocates for them to prove that building more apartments will suddenly turn our community into a hot spot for millennials.
 Some observers suggest it reflects a naïve understanding of the target market.

 That said, hope springs eternal, so we’ll be interested in seeing if this idea works.
 EDGE wisely limited the tax holiday for apartments to just 10 projects, and at that point, it will be assessed to determine if it is achieving its purpose, hopefully by third parties rather than by the beneficiaries and creators of the program.